andylamp/grafana-tp-link/README.md

 ./grafana-tp-link -i
 ```

 If you need, at some point, to stop the services from running you can run the same script with the parameter `-r`
-which stops the services and removes the containers -- and **does** delete the stored data and their associated
+which stops the services and removes the containers -- and **does** delete the stored data, and their associated
 configurations, so be careful!

 ```bash